 Automatic license and registration extension for military personnel

-Pursuant to Executive Order No. 2 by Governor Andrew M. Cuomo, all licenses and registrations for New York State military personnel returning from active military duty relating to the war on terrorism and military action in Iraq will automatically be extended.
+Pursuant to Executive Order No. 2 by former Governor Andrew M. Cuomo, all licenses and registrations for New York State military personnel returning from active military duty relating to the war on terrorism and military action in Iraq will automatically be extended.
 The following information will help minimize any potential inconvenience upon their return.

 What happens if my NY State driver license expires while I am on active duty?

 NY State law automatically extends license privileges throughout active military service for up to 6 months after discharge or separation.
 Discharged or separated military personnel may renew an expired NY State license up to two years after the extended expiration.
 No more than 30 months may have passed since discharge (6-month extension plus 24 -month grace period).

 Active military personnel must show proof of date of entry into military service.
 If the NY State license was valid at any time during your military service, your license can be renewed.